 My guess, though, is that Blizzard would eventually throw in more achievements with subsequent patches.
 Actually, I’m pretty confident they would, especially during the end patch and right before expansions periods.
 My only hope is that the system doesn’t revert to the grindfest in Legion.
 That was just silly.

 5. Hmm … The Gameplay Is a Little Too Similar to Legion

 Man is a fickle and greedy animal.
 Here’s an example of me being one.

-In previous expansions, I groan whenever I had to relearn game play, master new spells, rework my bars, etc, between patches.
+In previous expansions, I groan whenever I had to relearn gameplay, master new spells, or rework my bars whenever there’s a new expansion.
 On and off, I also wished Blizzard wouldn’t change the system so drastically with each expansion.

 I understand why this was necessary.
 Had Legion Artifact Weapons been preserved, a massive overhaul would be necessary to make their traits suitable for use in Battle for Azeroth.
 This could have resulted in a truly messy situation.

 Still, it would have been nice if we were able to carry them over.
-I genuinely fond of my arcane mage staff, and I definitely going to miss its quirky, megalomaniac outbursts.
+I’m genuinely fond of my arcane mage staff and I definitely going to miss its quirky, megalomaniac outbursts.
 Fingers crossed Blizzard might have some sort of surprise for us down the road.